Registering for tax

 - avoid pay as you go (PAYG) tax on payments you receive

-- get an AUSkey to conduct online transactions with government agencies.
+- set up a myGovID and a Relationship Authorisation Manager (RAM) account to conduct online transactions with government agencies.

 If you don’t register for an ABN, other businesses making payments to you will withhold tax at the top rate of 47 per cent.
 Similarly, if a supplier does not provide you with their ABN you will need to withhold 47 per cent from their payment unless they provide you with a statement by a supplier form.